- What is PPE?

 - Last Step in the Hierarchy of Hazards

 - PPE Requirement Signs

-Personal protective equipment (PPE), also known as personal protection wear, is any type of clothing or equipment worn by a person to protect them from some specific hazard.
-Typically this is protection from any physical, radiological, electrical, chemical, biological, mechanical, or other threat in the workplace.
+Personal protective equipment, also known as protection equipment, PPE, safety gear, or protective gear, is any type of clothing or equipment worn by a person to keep them safe from workplace specific hazards.
+Typically this is protection from any physical, radiological, electrical, chemical, biological, mechanical, or any other threat in the workplace.

 Types of Personal Protective Equipment

 Section 1910.132(h)(1) in OSHA’s general requirements regarding PPE, specifically states, “…the protective equipment, including personal protective equipment (PPE), used to comply with this part, shall be provided by the employer at no cost to employees.”
 This refers to specialty equipment that will not be used outside of work.
 With that being said, some pieces of protective gear such as steel toed boots or ordinary clothing that protect employees from weather are not required to be purchased by the employer.
 This is because these items are classified as non-specialty equipment that can be used in every-day activities outside of work.
 Both specialty and non-specialty protective gear must be chosen and approved by employers to ensure employee safety in the field.

 Aside from non-specialty PPE, there are numerous types of personal protective equipment available that are used to improve overall workplace safety for individuals.
 Some of those categories include respiratory protection, skin and body protection, eye protection, and hearing protection.
 The following sections cover those four categories, the PPE options within them, and regulations and standards to look to for advice.